Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 DVA published a Consultation report on its 2023 legislation reform process, and published anonymised submissions.

-This section provides a short summary of some of the key stakeholders’ views on the exposure draft of the Bill.
+This section provides a short summary of a selection of key stakeholders’ submissions to the Senate committee inquiry into the Bill.

 Returned & Services League of Australia

-The RSL’s submission to the Senate committee inquiry into the Bill was broadly supportive of the proposed reforms but included some issues of concern:
+The Returned & Services League of Australia’s (RSL) submission to the Senate committee inquiry into the Bill was broadly supportive of the proposed reforms but included some issues of concern:

 • no definition of veteran is included despite DVA’s website suggestion it has been included in response to consultation on the exposure draft—the RSL submission states:

-• lack of clarity as to whether new claims could be made for the Veteran Home Care program, for those ineligible for the MRCA Attendant Care and Household Services programs (p.
+• lack of clarity as to whether new claims could be made for the Veteran Home Care program by those ineligible for the MRCA Attendant Care and Household Services programs (p.
 10)

 • the way overall impairments are measured under the MRCA, making it harder for some veterans currently covered by the VEA/DRCA to access MRCA compensation following a deterioration of their original condition (pp. 14–16)

-• use of the term ‘wholly dependent partner’ in the MRCA to denote the partners of veterans.
+• use of the term ‘wholly dependent partner’ in the MRCA to denote the partners of veterans (p.
+19).

 Vietnam Veterans’ Association of Australia